top of page

 • Replacement frequency (cheap nets may wear out faster)

 While going with the lowest quote might be tempting, indirect costs can eat away at your savings in the long run.
-A slightly more expensive net that lasts longer and meets standards may actually be the better investment.
+A slightly more expensive net that lasts longer and meets standards is the better investment.

 Different lifting net distributors use various pricing structures based on business models, customer segments, and order sizes: